CaseyHaralson/pinkyring-server-template/README.md

 To watch test code changes, you will need to open two terminals:
 - run "npm run build:watch" in one
-- run "npm run test:watch" in the other
+- run "npm run test:unit:watch" in the other (this will only rerun tests after a test file changes)

 Installing new npm packages to a workspace package:
 - run "npm install _npm_package_ --save -w packages/_workspace_package_name_"